SamSticksDevine/bsb-coding-test-advanced/README.md

 4. **Collect normalised number of AsiSI breaks**
    Combine all these outputs into a single file.

-### Data plottimg
+### Data Analysis plotting
-Take the pipeline outputs and plot the data in order to determine which samples represent the control and treated subsets.
+Take the pipeline outputs and use python code to read in, plot and. interpret the data in order to determine which samples are most likely to represent the control and treated subsets.

 ## Questions
 1. Which of the samples are likely to be controls or treated?